 - What am I not doing that I should be doing?
 (Delegating the stuff from the first question will free up the time to do the second one.)

 Finding your balance is part of the challenge but also part of the reward of running a successful business.
-Once you grasp the concept, then remember to take a step back from time to time and see if things need to be adjusted here and there.
-Try to keep as close to balance as you can and don’t be afraid to make changes before things tip too far to one side or the other.
+Once you grasp the concept, remember to take a step back sometimes and see if things need to be adjusted.
+Try to keep as close to balance as you can.
+Don’t be afraid to make changes before things tip too far to one side or the other.